Sandjio/HypeDrip/README.md

 - 👋 Hi, I’m @Sandjio
 - 👀 I’m interested in creating/contributing to innovative projects
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on innovative projects
+- 💞️ I’m looking to collaborate on cool project
 - 📫 How to reach me ... sandjioemmanuel@protonmail.com

 <!---